SmBe19/refactored-train-journey/README.md

   - X axis uses stop order indices (0..N-1) and labels each vertical grid line with the stop name.
   - Y axis is time and increases downward (top = earlier time, bottom = later time), matching SVG coordinate space.
 Ticks show MM:SS until 1 hour, then HH:MM.
 - Multiple runs: every departure in `runs` is rendered as its own colored series.
 The legend shows one toggle per run (LineName@StartTime).
+- Colors: All runs of the same line share the same base color.
+Each run is rendered with a stable variation of that base color (slight hue, saturation, and lightness shifts) for clearer differentiation.
+You can override the base color per line via the optional `base_color` frontmatter field.
 - Period handling: if a run completes early, it idles at the last stop until `runStart + period` (this affects its final timestamp on the graph).

 ## Usage